arseniyturin/SGD-From-Scratch/README.md

 # Stochastic Gradient Descent From Scratch

-This notebook illustrates the nature of the Stochastic Gradient Descent (SGD) and walk throught all the necessary steps to create SGD from scratch in Python.
+This notebook illustrates the nature of the Stochastic Gradient Descent (SGD) and walks through all the necessary steps to create SGD from scratch in Python.
 Gradient Descent is an essential part of many machine learning algorithms, including neural networks.
 To understand how it works you will need some basic math and logical thinking.
-Though stronger math background would be preferrable to understand derivatives, I will try to explain them as simple as possible.
+Though a stronger math background would be preferable to understand derivatives, I will try to explain them as simple as possible.

-We will work with California housing dataset and perform linear regression to predict apartment price based on the median income in block.
+We will work with the California housing dataset and perform a linear regression to predict apartment prices based on the median income in the block.
 We will start from the simple linear regression and gradually finish with Stochastic Gradient Descent.
-So lets get started.
+So let's get started.

 ## Importing Libraries